izzy-robinson/msc-thesis/Outlook.md

 - We have the maximal violation of LF from @Bong2018 which is simply a hidden violation of CHSH between settings $1$ and $2$, and we have our own violation of LF which doesn't violate CHSH between settings $1$ and $2$ or $1$ and $3$ but does violate other symmetries of CHSH.
 Is it possible to find the violation of LF which minimises all types of nonlocality, especially those relating to setting $1$?

 - We generated several SOS decompositions of our quantum LF inequality.
 Each of these independently leads to a set of self-testing equations.
-It would be good to investigate these.
+It would be good to investigate them.

 Given time, we hope to engage in these future directions.